TotallyGamerJet/gwl/README.md

 3. No CGO

 ##Note
 This project is a WIP and only currently builds for windows.
-I have not found an easy way to interface with MacOS without CGO.
-If you have an idea please create an issue.
+MacOS support will come once [NOCGO](https://github.com/notti/nocgo) gets added to the Go runtime.
+To further along the MacOS version of GWL please support the initiative.
 The Linux version will use [XGB](https://github.com/BurntSushi/xgb) but I do not have a system to develop on.

 ## Usage
 1. Get the package using `go get github.com/totallygamerjet/gwl`